Forex Trading in Luxembourg and CSSF Forex Brokers

 How the CSSF deals with consumer complaints about CSSF regulated brokers

-The CSSF is authorized to deal with consumer complaints made in relation to CSSF Forex brokers, as well as investment firms, professionals of the financial sector and banks.
+The CSSF is authorised to deal with consumer complaints made in relation to CSSF Forex brokers, as well as investment firms, professionals in the financial sector, and banks.
 It acts as an intermediary in order to reach a satisfactory resolution to the problem.
 It does not, however, have the power to make binding decisions.
 It does not take the role of arbitrator, judge or ombudsman when it comes to defending consumer rights against a public authority.

-There are a number of other instances in which the CSSF is unable to help the consumer.
-For example when another out-of-court settlement body or court is already dealing with the complaint.
-If the complaint relates to commercial and pricing practices of a provider, unless the consumer was not correctly informed about a provider’s charges and commissions.
+There are a number of other instances in which the CSSF is unable to help the consumer; for example, when another out-of-court settlement body or court is already dealing with the complaint, or if the complaint relates to commercial and pricing practices of a provider, unless the consumer was not correctly informed about a provider’s charges and commissions.

 How to check the details of CSSF Forex brokers

-It’s all well and good advising you to choose CSSF regulated brokers but how do you go about finding them?
-Visit the CSSF website and you will be able to find a list of authorized institutions, not just regulated Forex brokers in Luxembourg.
-All you need is the name of a financial services provider and you will be able to check various details such as the validity of its license, the activities it is permitted to participate in, and its official address.
+It’s all well and good advising you to choose CSSF-regulated brokers, but how do you go about finding them?
+Visit the CSSF website and you will be able to find a list of authorised institutions, not just regulated Forex brokers in Luxembourg.
+All you need is the name of a financial services provider and you will be able to check various details such as the validity of its licence, the activities it is permitted to participate in, and its official address.
 If you can’t find the provider you are looking for it is possible to contact the CSSF directly.

-As well as information relating to financial services providers which are currently licensed, it is also possible to find out about those which have been issued with warnings.
-There are a number of reasons a warning is issued such as when a provider is found to be giving false or misleading information with regards regulation.
-It seems there are a number of scam brokers who mislead investors by claiming they have a license.
-And this is one very good reason why checking the validity of a broker’s claim is so important.
+As well as information relating to financial services providers that are currently licensed, it is also possible to find out about those that have been issued with warnings.
+There are a number of reasons a warning is issued, such as when a provider is found to be giving false or misleading information with regard to regulation.
+It seems there are a number of scam brokers who mislead investors by claiming they have a licence – and this is one very good reason why checking the validity of a broker’s claim is so important.

-You may not have a great deal of choice if you look for a CSSF regulated broker.
-But as Luxembourg is a member of the EU and the European Economic Area you get a wider choice of broker all thanks to MiFID and passporting rights.
-These rights allow brokers regulated in another member state to offer its services across the whole of the area.
+You may not encounter a great deal of choice when you look for a CSSF-regulated broker; but as Luxembourg is a member of the EU and the European Economic Area, you get a wider choice of brokers thanks to MiFID and passporting rights.
+These rights allow brokers regulated in another member state to offer their services across the whole of the area.